herotechcourse/kotlin-lotto-precourse/README.md

 ## Architecture

-The project follows a domain-view-controller architecture, for clear concerns separation, easy testing of the logic and better maintainability and extensibility:
+For this project I decided to maintain an Hybrid MVC architecture with domain-driven design (DDD) elements, which is a pattern that balances the separation of concerns across the view and business logic.
+To align with the project requirements and prototypes, I've made some modifications to simplify the structure and improve clarity, maintaining all the properties of DDD.

 ### Domain Layer

-- Contains core business entities and logic.
+- Encapsulates the core business logic and entities.
+- Also includes domain-specific utilities and constants.

+### Services Layer

+- Handles application-specific operations, assuming a role somewhat similar to traditional MVC controllers.
+- However, in this project orchestration is performed by Application.kt, which invokes services to interact with the domain layer.
+- This approach improving modularity and enabling the possibility to reuse services with other type of controllers, promoting extensibility.

 ### View Layer

 - Manages input and output interactions
 - Contains `InputView` for get the user input.
 - Contains `OutputView` for displaying results and messages

-### Controller Layer

-- Coordinates between domain and view layers
-- Contains the application flow control

 ## Programming Requirements